アイスランド

 A simulated flight experience that lets you feel Iceland’s spectacular natural beauty.

-A place to learn about the aurora; useful if you missed seeing them in the sky.
+A place to learn about the aurora; if you miss seeing the lights, you can experience them here.

-A domed glass building with varied exhibits including an indoor ice cave, and observation decks offering panoramic views of the city and surroundings.
+A domed glass building with diverse exhibits including an indoor ice cave.
+The observation deck offers panoramic views of the city and surroundings.

 Map: https://bit.ly/3OqiQNi

-Located on the Seltjarnarnes peninsula at Reykjavík's western tip.
-Accessible at low tide but be mindful of tides — you don't want to end up swimming back across the cold Atlantic.
-The islet is rich in plant and bird life and offers fine views of Reykjavík and Faxaflói.
-It is closed during breeding season.
+Located on the Seltjarnarnes peninsula at Reykjavík’s western tip.
+Accessible at low tide—be careful of the tides.
+The islet is rich in plants and birds and offers great views of Reykjavík and Faxaflói Bay.
+The area is closed during breeding season.

 Details: https://visitreykjavik.is/service/island-grotta-and-grotta-lighthouse